 Lowering Blood Pressure

-For folks like me who believe prevention is better than prescription, garlic is a natural ally for heart health.
-Studies show garlic can relax blood vessels and improve blood flow, which helps keep blood pressure steady.
-That’s important whether you’re living off the land or in a busy city—your heart is the engine that keeps you going.
+For folks like me who believe prevention is better than prescription, garlic is a natural ally when it comes to heart health.
+The health benefits of garlic include supporting healthy circulation and helping the body maintain steadier blood pressure.
+Studies suggest that garlic can help relax blood vessels and improve blood flow, which is a big deal whether you’re living off the land or in a busy city—your heart is the engine that keeps everything running.

 Supporting Cholesterol Levels

 Garlic doesn’t replace medical care, of course, but it complements it beautifully.
-I’d much rather eat a homemade garlic-heavy soup or roast garlic with our dinner than swallow a pill if I can help it.
+I’d much rather stir a garlic-heavy soup on the stove or roast fresh cloves into our dinner than reach for a pill if I can help it, especially when I know I’m nourishing my body in a more traditional, whole-food way!

 Fighting Inflammation and Chronic Illness